Spending more time in her garden

 Bee Food – One of the easiest ways we can help bees is by planting bee-friendly gardens in both urban and rural spaces.

 Safe spraying – to minimise the use of insectides keep your plants well fed and well watered.
 Plants in good health are far less susceptible to attack from insect pests.

 If you do need to use an insecticide do not spray when plants are in flower or bees are present.
 It is also best to spray early in the morning or at sunset.
-The majority of home garden insecticides are safe to

 New Highway at Peka Peka